California State Routes

-- State Route 30 - Dating to the 1930's, this road was deleted by Caltrans in favor of the modern SR 210/Foothill Freeway, which SR 30 traversed when first built.
+- State Route 30 - Originally dating to the 1930's, this road was deleted by Caltrans in favor of the modern SR 210/Foothill Freeway from La Verne to Redlands, which SR 30 traversed when first built.

 - State Route 31 - The lesser-known route number for TEMP I-15, this road runs from Corona to Ontario via Hamner and Milliken Ave.

 - State Route 60 - Modern successor to US 60 in California, this route traverses the Pomona and Moreno Valley Freeways.

 - State Route 66 - The Mother Road's truncated route, running from La Verne to San Bernardino via Foothill Blvd.

 - State Route 71 (1964) - Before CalTrans upgrades the Corona Expy entirely from Corona to Pomona, we look at it and the historic bridges that date to the glory days of US 60, 70, and 99 and SR 71 itself.